JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 The above is of course expected, since it tries to navigate to the storage account in Contoso's subscription and Litware does not have access to that subscription.

-Now, Litware has to wait for Contoso to approve the connection.
+Now, Litware must wait for Contoso to approve the connection.

 Contoso now sees the pending request in their portal: